What is DVR?

 - Assistive technology software or devices

-- Tools, equipment, and uniforms for participation in training or on a job
+- Tools, equipment and uniforms for participating in training or on a job

 - Job seeking skills

-- Assistance with getting a job in your chosen field
+- Assistance with getting a job in their chosen field

 How Can My Young Adult Get Started

 Our services are geared towards helping your young adult develop and apply all of the skills needed to successfully enter into and maintain employment.
-We value and welcome your support and advocacy to assist your young adult with getting started with our programs and invite you to assist your young adult with completing the below steps to get started.
+We value and welcome your support and advocacy to assist your young adult in getting started with our programs and invite you to assist your young adult in completing the below steps to get started.